Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: Numerical Results

 For the UL, a $\approx 2.5$-fold increase of the fronthaul load from $\approx 170$ to $\approx 450$ bit/s/Hz corresponds to a rather small increase of $\approx 10$ \% of the PHY SE from $\approx 97$ to $\approx 106$ bit/s/Hz.
 This reveals that, from an engineering viewpoint, it is meaningful to employ a quite coarse resolution quantization (large $D$) in the UL fronthaul, since decreasing $D$ (i.e., increasing the fronthaul quantization rate) follows a law of diminishing returns.

 When considering the UL and DL fronthaul load separately as in Fig.~\ref{PHY_rates_vs_D_and_fh_load}, the full-duplex approach leads to a slightly smaller UL fronthaul load (and very similar DL fronthaul load).
-However, Fig.~\ref{PHY_rates_vs_OBJ_functions}(a) reveals that the total fronthaul load, given by $ R^{\rm fh}_{\rm full-tot} = R^{\rm fh}_{\rm full-UL}+ R^{\rm fh}_{\rm full-DL}$ and by $ R^{\rm fh}_{\rm half-tot} = R^{\rm fh}_{\rm half-UL}+ R^{\rm fh}_{\rm half-DL} = \eta_L C_L + \eta_Q C_Q + \eta_D C_D$ in the full- and half-duplex cases, respectively, is smaller for the half-duplex case.
+However, Fig.~\ref{PHY_rates_vs_OBJ_functions}(a) reveals that the total fronthaul load, given by $R^{\rm fh}_{\rm full-tot} = R^{\rm fh}_{\rm full-UL}+ R^{\rm fh}_{\rm full-DL}$ and by $R^{\rm fh}_{\rm half-tot} = R^{\rm fh}_{\rm half-UL} \!+ R^{\rm fh}_{\rm half-DL} \!= \eta_L C_L + \eta_Q C_Q + \eta_D C_D$ in the full- and half-duplex cases, respectively, is smaller for the half-duplex case.
 This follows from the fact that the half-duplex optimization \eqref{opt_problem_hd} minimizes directly the fronthaul sum capacity, while the full-duplex optimization \eqref{opt_problem_fd} minimizes the maximum of the UL and DL fronthaul capacities.

 Notice that this is not an {\em artifact} of our problem formulation, but in fact it is a fundamental fact: with full-duplex links, the UL and DL traffic are on orthogonal resources and one cannot trade one for the other, while with the half-duplex case a more flexible allocation is possible.
 This flexible allocation is automatically optimized by problem \eqref{opt_problem_hd}.
 Notice also the non-monotonic behavior of the sum fronthaul load in the full-duplex case in Fig.~\ref{PHY_rates_vs_OBJ_functions}.
 Since problem \eqref{opt_problem_fd} minimizes the maximum of the UL and DL fronthaul capacities, the sum is not necessarily monotonic with respect to $D$ (in fact, the optimization objective function is actually monotonically decreasing, as seen in Fig.~\ref{PHY_rates_vs_OBJ_functions}(b)).